Server Setup Guide

 The SSH key you will be generating will be used later on when accessing your server.

 One easy way to generate an SSH key on Windows is by using PuttyGen.
-You can download Putty at this link and follow this complete tutorial to create your SSH key pair.
+You can download Putty at and follow to create your SSH key pair.

 Open a terminal window on Linux or OSx and type the following command.